Seasonal thaws under mid-to-low pressure atmospheres on Early Mars: Introduction

 The study of planetary climates is performed using a variety of different climate models.
 These models are usually categorized depending on their complexity, which scales to the number of dimensions assigned to the planet and its atmosphere.
-The simplest ones are called Energy Balance Models (EBMs) and can be either 1D or 2D.
-1D EBMs derive the climatology of the entire planet from a single atmospheric column in radiative-convective equilibrium (RCE) with fixed surface albedo and thus focus on the radiative transfer (RT) properties of a given atmospheric composition \citep{pierrehumbert10}.
-2D EBMs add the latitudinal horizontal direction and, as such, are able to produce seasonal-latitudinal temperature profiles \citep{north81}.
-The inclusion of a simplified horizontal diffusion of heat along the surface allows to take into consideration some simple climate feedbacks, like the ice-albedo feedback.
-Recently, a number of 3D EBMs, that consider also the longitudinal diffusion of heat, have been proposed for the study of tidally-locked exoplanets \citep{haqqmisra22}.
+The simplest ones are called Energy Balance Models (EBMs) and can be either single-column or seasonal-latitudinal.
+Single-column EBMs derive the climatology of the entire planet from a single atmospheric column in radiative-convective equilibrium (RCE) with fixed surface albedo and thus focus on the radiative transfer (RT) properties of a given atmospheric composition \citep{pierrehumbert10}.
+Seasonal-latitudinal EBMs add the latitudinal horizontal direction and, as such, are able to estimate the evolution over time of local conditions on a planet surface \citep{north81}.
+A simplified horizontal heat diffusion might or might not be present, but only the former class of models can be applied to planets with non-negligible atmospheres and take into consideration some simple climate feedbacks, like the ice-albedo feedback.
+While historically applied to the study of fast rotating planets, seasonal-latitudinal EBMs have been successfully employed to model also tidally-locked ones \cite[e.g.][]{kite11,haqqmisra22}.
+Recently, \cite{okuya19} proposed an EBM that also considers the longitudinal heat diffusion and is thus capable of producing full surface temperature maps.
 At the upper end of the complexity spectrum there are the General Circulation Models (GCMs), which are coupled radiative transfer-fluidodynamical models that integrate the Navier-Stokes equations to reconstruct the full 3D motions of a planetary atmosphere \citep[e.g.][]{richardson07}.
 The required computational power is proportional to the model complexity, which makes GCMs unsuitable for parameter space explorations.